spirpinias/spirpinias/README.md

 - 👋 Hi, I’m @spirpinias or you can call me Stephen.
 - 👀 I’m interested in machine learning, measuring things, and developing programs for odd jobs.
-- 🌱 I’m currently learning convex optimization by Stephen Boyd, Real Analysis by Walter Rudin, and Statistical Learning Theory by Vapnik.
+- 🌱 I’m currently learning convex optimization by Stephen Boyd, Real Analysis by Walter Rudin, and reading Statistical Learning Theory by Vapnik.
 - 💞️ I’m looking to collaborate on and see things measuring various phenomenona.
 - 📫 How to reach me by email is stpirpinias@gmail.com
 - Attached Programs are Various Projects and Code I have written in the past year.